Synchrotek/music_visualizer_pygame/README.md

 ## Note :
 - This code takes the system sound with help of a special  microphone named "Stereo mix".
-- If your system doesn't have this option then Write your mic name in the "mic" Variable on line 5.
+- If your system doesn't have this option then Write your mic name in the "micInpt" Variable on line 5.

 ### Required python libraries :